shorebirdtech/website/src/content/blog/flutter-jobs.md

 Contacting a Flutter-specific recruiter might help you find some jobs you might have otherwise missed.
-Recruiters are literally _paid_ to find you (they get paid a percentage of your first year of salary as a finders fee), so they are typically very happy to know you exist.
+Recruiters are literally _paid_ to find you (they get paid a percentage of your first year of salary as a finders fee by the company), so they are typically very happy to know you exist.

 #### Portfolios